jborean93/PSOpenAD/docs/en-US/Get-OpenADObject.md

 + `DomainController`: This is set to the domain controller that processed the request

 Any explicit attributes requested through `-Property` are also present on the object.
+If an LDAP attribute on the underlying object did not have a value set but was explicitly requested then the property will be set to `$null`.

 ## NOTES
 Unlike `Get-ADObject`, if an computer object cannot be found based on the `-Identity` requested this cmdlet will emit an error record.